rdbisme/skyward-datcom-parser/README.md

 # skyward-datcom-parser

-A simple Python script to parse Missile Datcom Output File
+A simple Python script to parse Missile Datcom Output File.
+This was developed long time ago when I was a student at https://www.aero.polimi.it/ and member of https://skywarder.eu

 This simple Command Line script converts the `for006.dat` Missile Datcom 97 output file to a MATLAB `.mat` file.
 It has been implemented to retrieve the data for a standard simulation without deflections.